 I don’t usually carry sanitizer and I’m definitely not a germaphobe, but with little kids, sometimes hand washing is not enough.
 My Disney parks bag always contains a small hand sanitizer and a pack of sanitizing wipes to wipe down tables before the kids touch them or put food on them.
 We still wash our hands whenever possible but this is just an extra level of protection against germs.

 This is something I always suggest that people add to their Disney parks packing list, even if you think you’re not going to need them.
 There is certainly no shortage of food at Walt Disney World, and some amazing snacks out there, but there are multiple reasons to bring snacks with you.
 Food at the Disney parks is expensive, you might need or want a snack while in line for a ride or somewhere else that’s not convenient, it’s not always easy to find healthy options or familiar products that your kids might like, you might have allergies or have a picky eater, or you just might not want to take the time to stop and buy food.
-We always bring a handful of snacks both for the kids and for the adults in the party, choosing things that will keep well in the heat or bringing a small cooler to keep things chilled.
+We always bring a handful of snacks both for the kids and for the adults in the party, choosing things that will keep well in the heat or bringing a small cooler to keep things chilled; either we bring them in our bags or have them delivered through grocery delivery at our Disney Resort.
 Some of our go to snacks for Disney include:

 – applesauce pouches